zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

     axs[1].plot(df_agg_trfc.index, df_agg_trfc['traffic_volume'])
     plt.show()
 ```
-**Observation:** When we look at the annual recorded traffic volume plot, we see a gap within the data between 2014 and 2015 meaning we dont have any records of traffic volume data for year 2015.
+**Observation:** When we look at the annual recorded traffic volume plot (1st ploy), we see a gap within the data between 2014 and 2015 meaning we dont have any records of traffic volume data for year 2015.
 Hence, in future modeling and prediction stages, the focus will be on the period between 2016 and 2018 which appear to include complete information.
-From 2nd plot we can also see this decrease.
-buna bidaha bak
+From 2nd plot, with aggregate traffic volume we see a more clear trend.
+We see that there is a decreasing trend in mean traffic volume between 2013-2016, the peak is seen at 2017 than again a decreasing trend is observed.

 ## Plot 5: Aggregate traffic volume per weather features
 ```
 def sbplts_wthr(df_wthr):
     """
-    this function generates 3 subplots of weather features
+    this function generates 3 subplots of weather features; the outlier of 'rain' is removed.
+Then respectively columns 'rain', 'snow' and 'cloud' are plotted with respect to aggegate traffic volume

     Args:
         df_wthr: dataframes to be plotted